Greatest Hits Radio Glasgow & the West

 Greatest Hits Radio Glasgow & the West (formerly Clyde 2) is an Independent Local Radio station based in Glasgow, Scotland, owned and operated by Bauer as part of the Greatest Hits Radio network.
 It broadcasts to Glasgow and West Central Scotland.

 As of December 2023, the station has a weekly audience of 238,000 listeners according to RAJAR.

+History

+The station has its origins with Radio Clyde, which began playing different programmes on its AM and FM frequencies on 12 August 1988.
+The new Clyde FM adopted a top-40 format while the older station continued on AM.
+Clyde 2 was established on the AM frequency when Radio Clyde fully stopped simulcasting on 3 January 1990, with Clyde 1 using the FM frequencies.

-The station was rebranded as Greatest Hits Radio Glasgow and the West on 3 April 2023.
+Clyde 2 was rebranded as Greatest Hits Radio Glasgow and the West on 3 April 2023.
 On 12 November 2023, it was announced that the station would cease broadcasting on medium wave before the end of the year, but would remain available on DAB.

 Logo used from 2015 to 2023 up until rebrand, under the name Clyde 2.

 Programming

 Much of the station's programming is produced in Greatest Hits Radio's studios in Dundee, Glasgow and Edinburgh.

 Some output is produced from GHR's Birmingham, London and Manchester studios and broadcast on both networks in Scotland and England.